 I love Mexico’s beautiful colonial towns and cities.
 And one of my favourites is San Cristobal de las Casas.
 So what’s special about this highland city?
 Everything!
 In fact, I discover something new every time I visit.

-This colonial town was founded by the Spanish in 1528.
-It was the centre of commercial trade for the indigenous people working the surrounding lands.
+San Cristobal was founded by the Spanish in 1528.
 The town was named after Bartolomé de las Casas, a Dominican monk who arrived in Chiapas in 1545 and was appointed bishop.
-Bartolomé de las Casas was the most prominent Spanish defender of indigenous people in colonial times and it is thanks to him that historical records where collected from those times.
+Bartolomé de las Casas was the most prominent Spanish defender of indigenous people in colonial times.
+And it is thanks to him that historical records were collected from those times.

 A Town of Cultural diversity

 The town is home to several distinct Maya groups, particularly the Tzotzil and Tzeltal people.
 In fact you are more likely to hear Maya languages spoken around town than Spanish!
 There are two important communities, Zinacantan and Chamula, which can be visited from San Cristobal.
 In Zinacantan, you can admire the colourful weaving the town is renowned for.
 While Chamula is famous for its unique church.
 And this is definitely not a traditional church!
 Inside, the locals perform pagan rituals including sacrifices and offerings.
 So, this a fascinating place to experience syncretism firsthand.
 What’s more, you need to see it to believe it, as no photos are allowed inside the premises!